Japollack/docs/docs/api-key-authprovider.md

     public override void Configure(Container container)
     {
-        //Create and register an OrmLite DB Factory configured to use Live DB by default var dbFactory = new OrmLiteConnectionFactory(
+        // Create and register an OrmLite DB Factory configured to use Live DB by default var dbFactory = new OrmLiteConnectionFactory(
             AppSettings.GetString("LiveDb"), SqlServerDialect.Provider);